sparkartgroup/quality-docs/README.md

     "host",
     "submit"
   ],
-  "fatal": [ // Rules to mark as fatal errors
+  "fatal": [ // Rule names or retext plugin names to mark as fatal errors
-    "equality",
     "no-tabs",
-    "simplify"
+    "retext-equality",
+    "retext-simplify",
+    "spelling"
   ]
 }
 ```

-See [`sample-rules-override.json`](https://github.com/SparkartGroupInc/quality-docs/blob/master/sample-rules-override.json) for an example.
+See [`sample-rules-override.json`](https://github.com/SparkartGroupInc/quality-docs/blob/master/sample-rules-override.json) for a sensible set of rules (which this project itself is checked against).

 #### Ignore